 BNP Paribas Group's credit risk is defined as the probability of a borrower or counterparty defaulting on its obligations to the BNP Paribas Group.
 Probability of default along with the recovery rate of the loan or debt in the event of default are essential elements in assessing credit quality.
 In accordance with the European Banking Authority recommendations, this category of risk also includes risks on equity investments, as well as those related to insurance activities.
 At December 31, 2021, the BNP Paribas Group's credit risk exposure broke down as follows: corporates (41%), central governments and central banks (27%), retail customers (25%), credit institutions (4%), other items (2%) and equities (1%).
 At December 31, 2021, 32% of the BNP Paribas Group's credit exposure was comprised of exposures in France, 16% in Belgium and Luxembourg, 9% in Italy, 19% in other European countries, 13% in North America, 6% in Asia and 5% in the rest of the world.
-The BNP Paribas Group's risk-weighted assets subject to this type of risk amounted to EUR 554 billion at December 31, 2021, or 78% of the total risk-weighted assets of the BNP Paribas Group, compared to EUR 527 billion at December 31, 2022, or 77% of the total risk-weighted assets of the BNP Paribas Group.
+The BNP Paribas Group's risk-weighted assets subject to this type of risk amounted to EUR 554 billion at December 31, 2021, or 78% of the total risk-weighted assets of the BNP Paribas Group, compared to EUR 527 billion at December 31, 2021, or 78% of the Total risk-weighted assets of the BNP Paribas Group, or 77% of the total risk-weighted assets of the BNP Paribas Group.

 BNP Paribas Group's counterparty risk arises from its credit risk in the specific context of market transactions, investments, and/or settlements.
 BNP Paribas Group's exposure to counterparty risk, excluding CVA (Credit Valuation Adjustment) risk at December 31, 2021, is comprised of: 44% to the corporate sector, 19% to governments and central banks, 13% to credit institutions and investment firms, and 24% to clearing houses.
 By product, BNP Paribas Group's exposure, excluding CVA risk, at December 31, 2021 is comprised of: 51% in OTC derivatives, 33% in repurchase transactions and securities lending/borrowing, 10% in listed derivatives and 6% in contributions to the clearing houses' default funds.
 The amount of this risk varies over time, depending on fluctuations in market parameters affecting the potential future value of the covered transactions.
-In addition, CVA risk measures the risk of losses related to CVA volatility resulting from fluctuations in credit spreads associated with the counterparties to which the BNP Paribas Group is subject to risk.
-The risk-weighted assets subject to counterparty credit risk amounted to EUR 40 billion at December 31, 2021, representing 6% of the BNP Paribas Group's total risk-weighted assets, compared to EUR 41 billion at December 31, 2020 and at EUR 48 billion at June 30, 2022, or 6% of the total risk-weighted assets of the BNP Paribas Group.
+In addition, CVA risk measures the risk of losses related to CVA volatility resulting from fluctuations in credit spreads associated with the counterparty credit risk amounted to EUR 40 billion at December 31, 2021, representing 6% of the BNP Paribas Group's total risk-weighted assets, compared to EUR 41 billion at December 31, 2020 and at EUR 52 billion at September 30, 2022, or 7% of the total risk-weighted assets of the BNP Paribas Group.